 Guarantee agreements.
-In the normal course of business, we have agreements with financial institutions under which approximately \$1.5 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of March 31, 2011, including \$235 million of surety bonds related to Venezuela.
+In the normal course of business, we have agreements with financial institutions under which approximately \$1.5 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of June 30, 2011, including \$240 million of surety bonds related to Venezuela.
 See "Business Environment and Results of Operations - International Operations" for further discussion related to Venezuela.
 Some of the outstanding letters of credit have triggering events that would entitle a bank to require cash collateralization.

 Financial position in current market.
-We believe our \$1.0 billion of cash and equivalents and \$852 million in investments in marketable securities as of March 31, 2011 provide sufficient liquidity and flexibility, given the current market environment.
+We believe our \$1.4 billion of cash and equivalents and \$451 million in investments in marketable securities as of June 30, 2011 provide us with sufficient liquidity and flexibility, given the current market environment.
 Our debt maturities extend over a long period of time.
 We currently have a total of \$2.0 billion of committed bank credit under our revolving credit facility to support our operations and any commercial paper we may issue in the future.
+The full amount of the revolving credit facility was available as of June 30, 2011.
 We have no financial covenants or material adverse change provisions in our bank agreements.
-The full amount of the revolving credit facility was available as of March 31, 2011.
 Although a portion of earnings from our foreign subsidiaries is reinvested overseas indefinitely, we do not consider this to have a significant impact on our liquidity.